-Interesting Facts about Activated Charcoal
+Interesting Facts About Activated Charcoal - Properties & Uses

 Activated charcoal is a tasteless, odorless substance made up of carbon.